9 min read

 Caleb S. has been providing writing services for over five years and has a Masters degree from Oxford University.
 He is an expert in his craft and takes great pride in helping students achieve their academic goals.
 Caleb is a dedicated professional who always puts his clients first.

-APA Format - A Complete Guide With Examples
+Understanding the APA Format: A Complete Guide with Examples

 How to Cite in Chicago Style - Examples and Tips